-Following the “Great Resignation” and changing landscape of work after the pandemic, the relationship between people and their organisations have shifted.
-People have been revisiting their long-held assumptions about life including the purpose of work and work identity.
-Some decide to run a side business whereas others start taking a sabbatical break.
-Therefore, people are looking for a higher degree of flexibility from their employers so that they can better shape and control their work lives.
+Following the “Great Resignation” and changing landscape of work after the pandemic, the relationship between people and their organisations has shifted.
+People have been revisiting their long-held assumptions about life, including the purpose of work and work identity.
+Some may decide to run a side business whereas others may choose to expand their horizons by taking a sabbatical, or re-entering education.
+Overall, as we shift to an increasingly multi-stage life, people are looking for a higher degree of flexibility from their employers, with greater autonomy and personalisation.

-Financial Times have recently interviewed the senior executives from consulting firms about flexible working arrangement.
-Consistent with similar studies, they agreed that flexibility has now become a significant deal-breaker to attract and retain talent in the industry.
-For example, PwC decided to extend its remote working and summer working hours policy for its people.
-Resonated with this statement, a LinkedIn survey conducted this month indicated that more than 30% UK workers consider quitting their job if their employers requested them to return to the office working full time.
+The Financial Times recently conducted a series of interviews with senior consulting firm executives flexible working arrangements.
+Consistent with similar studies, they found that flexibility has become a significant factor in attracting and retaining talent in the industry.
+Firms are responding accordingly, crafting their own signature response to flexible work, with firms like PwC deciding to extend their remote working and summer working hours policy.
+Similarly, a LinkedIn survey conducted this month indicated that over 30% of UK workers would consider quitting their job if their employers asked them to return to the office on a full-time basis.

-Understanding – review the framework of your signature deal from a bottom-up approach through company-wide activities, such as employee listening sessions.
-This helps identify the gaps between the current and ideal framework
+Understand – review the framework of your signature deal from a bottom-up approach through company-wide activities, such as employee listening sessions.
+This helps identify the gaps between the current and ideal framework.

-Reimagine – create your updated framework based on the internal data and external insights that resonate with both the leaders and the people through an evidence-based approach.
-This is useful to integrate people’s opinions into the design process and gain a stronger buy-in from stakeholders
+Reimagine – create your updated framework based on the internal data and external insights that resonate with your leaders and people, through an evidence-based approach.
+This is useful when integrating people’s opinions into the design process, to secure buy-in from your stakeholders.

-Model and Test – experiment the new signature deal across different points within the employee life cycle.
-This helps capture people’s feedback and refine the deal to ensure it is future-proofed and practical throughout the organisation
+Model and Test – experiment with the new signature deal across different points within the employee life cycle.
+This helps capture people’s feedback and refine the deal to ensure it is future-proofed and practical throughout the organisation.

-You can read more about organisational deals in HSM Advisory’s White Paper “2023 World Outlook” here.
+You can read more about crafting crafting signature deals in HSM Advisory’s White Paper “2023 World Outlook” here.
 For more details on flexibility, you can read Professor Lynda Gratton’s article for MIT Sloan Management Review, Flexibility is Key to Integrating Meaning and Work, here.